• Menu

 Former homes on Auraria’s Ninth Street now house college admin buildings.
 Photo: Liza Lagman Sperl

-Before it was transformed into a higher education mecca for Denver in the 1970’s, it used to be the capitol city’s oldest neighborhood; so old, in fact, that it was founded before the establishment of Denver and the designation of Colorado as a US Territory.
+Before it was transformed into a higher education mecca for Denver in the 1970s, it used to be the capital city’s oldest neighborhood; so old that it was founded before the establishment of Denver and the designation of Colorado as a US Territory.

 Founding of Denver City